abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Transitivity
 ---

-According to the Christian theology of the Holly Trinity, the Jesus' Father is God, Jesus is God, and the Holy Spirit is also God, however, the Father is not the same person as Jesus (neither is Jesus the Holly Spirit).
+According to the Christian theology of the Holy Trinity, the Jesus' Father is God, Jesus is God, and the Holy Spirit is also God, however, the Father is not the same person as Jesus (neither is Jesus the Holy Spirit).
 If this seems weird to you, that's because it breaks the second law of equivalence relations, transitivity.
 Transitivity is the idea that things that are both equal to a third thing must also equal between themselves.

 ![Transitivity](../01_set/transitivity.svg)